Rolled Pork Shoulder

 This joint of meat is also known as Boston Butt in America, and is much prized for slow cooking, barbequing, and its many uses in the pulled pork lexicon.
 Each state and probably county in the Southern states of America has their own version of barbeque.
 The only thing they seem to agree on is shoulder of pork is BEST for pulling.

 We like the Carolina style as it is not quite as sweet as many other recipes we have tried.
-Take a 3kg boned shoulder of pork, and make 5 or 6 deep slashes through the meat side.
+Take a 3kg Rolled Pork Shoulder, and make 5 or 6 deep slashes through the meat side.
 Make a rub containing 50g of each of dark brown muscovado sugar, sea salt, ground black pepper and crushed fennel seeds.
 Use 3/4 of this rub on the meat, pushing it well into the slashes, and all over the rind.
 Cover with film and marinade overnight.
 Make a “mop” (basting sauce) by adding the remaining 1/4 of the rub to a jug containing 250ml cider vinegar, 125ml water, 60ml (4tblsp) worcester sauce and 30ml (2tblsp) dijon mustard.
 Cook for 6-8 hours over indirect heat on your barbeque, or in a cool oven – 110º-120ºC for 6-8 hours or overnight.
 Brush or baste the joint all over with the mop every hour or so.
 If the meat is in the oven and you are leaving overnight, pour half around the joint and baste when you can.
 The meat will be fabulously soft, and will break under pressure from a fork when done.
 Serve with good soft buns, a yummy creamy home made slaw, and your choice of barbeque sauce.